What to Do If You Suspect You're Part of a Class Action

 Carefully Review Any Class Action Notice

-Before a class action claim can be pursued in court, a class must be certified.
+Before a class action case can be pursued in court, a class must be certified.
 Not every case can be handled through class action litigation.
-Under Oregon law (ORCP 32), plaintiffs seeking to file a class action lawsuit must meet the following three basic requirements for class certification:
+Under Oregon law (ORCP 32), plaintiffs seeking to file a class action suit must meet the following three basic requirements for class certification:

 - The class must be large enough that it is impractical for the court to evaluate all claims individually.